-The brain is a fascinating organ, the most complex in a person’s body.
+The brain is a fascinating organ, and Brain Rules is a fascinating book.
 As much as we have learned about the brain in recent decades, there are still so many things that we do not yet understand.
 I have been spending some time, lately, filling my brain with more information about the brain, both through podcasts and books.

 For an engaging and practical read, I highly recommend Brain Rules by John Medina.
 In his book, Medina, a developmental molecular biologist, shares his knowledge about the brain and offers concrete advice on how to use this knowledge to make fundamental changes in our lives.

 One of the many insights that caught my attention is significant for presentations.
-According to Medina, peer-reviewed studies show that in a typical presentation or lecture, a speaker will start to lose the audience’s attention after around 10 minutes.
-Nobody is quite sure why this happens, but it means that for the average one-hour presentation, most people have tuned out after 15 minutes.
+According to Medina, studies show that in a typical presentation or lecture, speakers start to lose the audience’s attention after around 10 minutes.
+Nobody is quite sure why this happens.
+But it means that for the average one-hour presentation, most people have tuned out after 15 minutes.

 Medina argues that the brain needs regular breaks if it is to be able to digest new information efficiently.
 What the brain does not need is to be force fed more information and details.
 To counteract this propensity of the brain to start tuning out after 10 minutes, Medina, who lectures at the University of Washington School of Medicine, developed the following approach when delivering his lectures.